flaksp/resolith/README.md

   * Pingdom: in plans.
   * Google PageSpeed Insights: in plans.

-Please note: project hosted on VPS with nginx.
+Please note: the project is hosted on VPS with nginx.
 Its configuration will be published later.

 ## People about Resolith